cainmagi/MDNC/docs/apis/data/sequence/MTSequence.md

 | `seed` | `#!py int` | : the seed used for shuffling the data.
 If not set, would use random shuffle without seed. |

 ??? info
-    The argument `worker` does not require to be [picklable][pydoc-picklable] in this case, because all threads are mainted in the same process.
+    The argument `worker` does not require to be [:fontawesome-solid-external-link-alt: picklable][pydoc-picklable] in this case, because all threads are mainted in the same process.

 ## Methods